beckyphan/beckyphan.github.io/_posts/2019-05-14-aide-memoire_full_stack_web_development.markdown

 I'm excited to come back here one day and read this snapshot into my thoughts on these early beginnings.
 In truth, this is just the next chapter of never-ending expedition.
 Graduation from Flatiron's curriculum will be a springboard forward in my grand journey to constantly be better, do more, solve more problems, help more people, and hopefully make impactful contributions to society.

+And who knows, maybe then will be when I pick up where I left off after Spanish 4 in high school.